41st People's Choice Awards

-The 41st People's Choice Awards, honoring the best in popular culture for 2014, were held January 7, 2015, at the Nokia Theatre in Los Angeles, California, and were broadcast live on CBS at 9:00 pm EST. The ceremony was hosted by Anna Faris and Allison Janney.
+The 41st People's Choice Awards, honoring the best in popular culture for 2014, were held January 7, 2015, at the Nokia Theatre in Los Angeles, California, and were broadcast live on CBS at 9:00 pm EST. The ceremony was hosted by Mom stars Anna Faris and Allison Janney.
 Nominations were announced on November 4, 2014.

 Shailene Woodley led the movie nominees with four, including Favorite Movie Duo, in which she was nominated twice for her films Divergent and The Fault in Our Stars.
 In the television categories, Grey's Anatomy, Supernatural and The Vampire Diaries led the nominees with five each.
 Sam Smith had four music nominations.